qapris/masterstudyapplication-release/README.md

 # masterstudy_app

-MasterStudy App version: 2.0.2
+MasterStudy App version: 2.0.3

 ##Updated Info
 - Bug Fix
-- Updated Gradle from 4.2.0 to 7.1.2
-- Updated Kotlin version from 1.4.0 to 1.6.10
-- Updated Gradle Properties version from 7.2 to 7.4
+- Bug Fix Ios Files
 ## Getting Started

 This project is a starting point for a Flutter application.